wSkape/wSkape/README.md

-- 👋 Hi, I’m @wSkape
+Hi, I’m @wSkape

-- 👀 I’m interested in learn code and english
+I’m interested in learn code and english
-- 🌱 I’m currently learning Lua and mastering python
+I’m currently learning Lua and mastering python

-- 💞️ I’m looking to collaborate on nothing for the moment
+Why not collaborate on something, I'm open !

-- 📫 How to reach me just send a message
+How to reach me ?
+Just send a message or send an email

-- 😄 Pronouns: I don't care of it
+Pronouns: I don't care of it
-- ⚡ Fun fact : I like to solve Rubik's Cube
+Fun fact : I like to solve Rubik's Cube

 <!---
 wSkape/wSkape is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.